pymupdf/PyMuPDF/docs/faq.rst

 Look `here <https://github.com/JorjMcKie/PyMuPDF-Utilities/blob/master/all-my-pics-inserted.py>`_ for a more complete source code: it offers a directory selection dialog and skips unsupported files and non-file entries.

-.. note:: We might have used :meth:`Page.insertImage` instead of :meth:`Page.show_pdf_page`, and the result would have been a similar looking file.
+.. note:: We might have used :meth:`Page.insert_image` instead of :meth:`Page.show_pdf_page`, and the result would have been a similar looking file.
 However, depending on the image type, it may store **images uncompressed**.
 Therefore, the save option *deflate = True* must be used to achieve a reasonable file size, which hugely increases the runtime for large numbers of images.
 So this alternative **cannot be recommended** here.

 **Method 2: Embedding Files**